 Now if your turnover and mortgage payments are quite substantial or if you have income from other sources – this could have the effect of pushing you to a higher rate bracket, but with the ability to only claim back a minimal 20% tax credit on your mortgage interest payments as opposed to a higher 40 or even 45% should you be a higher rate taxpayer.

-Do remember that the 20% basic rate cap doesn't come into effect until 2020, and so the effect on your tax bill will be gradual (a quarter of the eventual effect each year for 3 years from 2017) if you are indeed affected, but for those with heavily geared portfolios, it's highly likely that you will be significantly impacted, so we urge you to take tax advice asap.
+Do remember that the 20% basic rate cap doesn’t come into effect until April 2020, and so the effect of the additional rate on your tax bill will be gradual (a quarter of the eventual effect each year for 3 years from 2017) if your finance costs are indeed affected, but for those with heavily geared portfolios, it’s highly likely that you will be significantly impacted, so we urge you to take tax advice asap.

-Obviously for some with smaller portfolios your effective tax rate may well not change.
-But check with your accountant as if you have a main PAYE employment or a own shares in your own business, this could already have you in a higher tax bracket and therefore you are impacted by this new legislation.
+Obviously for some with smaller portfolios your effective tax rate may well not change, but check with your accountant as if you have a main PAYE employment or own shares in your own business, this could already have you in a higher tax bracket and therefore you are impacted by this new legislation.
 The quicker you appreciate the situation the more you can do to minimise the eventual impact.

 Whether we agree with these tax changes or not, the best way to go forward is to make you aware of ways you can minimise the impact of any changes going forward as it’s true to say that some, especially those with sizeable highly geared portfolios can be paying tax where there is no profit, which we have to admit is somewhat inconceivable.

-The first thing to do is to take specific tax advice, a tax expert can give you tailored advice and help to apply any required changes in making you more tax efficient.
+The first thing to do is to take specific tax advice, a tax expert can give you tailored advice and help to apply any required changes in making your rental property more tax efficient.

 Here are some ideas to start the ball rolling;